casper-ecosystem/keys-manager/README.md

 ### Interactive mode

-To run a script in interactive mode just add `interactive` to the above command.
+To run a script in interactive mode just add `interactive` to the above commands.